 However, amongst the bustle of Kalakaua Avenue “big brand” upscale hotels and resorts, the Outrigger Waikiki remains pleasantly inconspicuous.
-“Traffic” appears to flow with the spirit of the establishment and the accommodating hotel personnel convey a relationship more akin to one’s kin, or ohana, for that matter.
+“Traffic” appears to flow with the spirit of the establishment and the accommodating hotel personnel convey a relationship more akin to one’s ohana.
 Guests frequenting the hotel are sophisticated, yet lean towards the “happy go lucky” side of the spectrum.
 It is not uncommon to find a Hawaiian shirt clad, red faced (not from the sun) tourist hula-ing their way out from the famous Duke’s Barefoot Bar located within the Outrigger, at pretty much any time of the day.
 There are plenty of opportunities to meet new people, strike new relationships, network, or escape for solace, depending on your mood of the moment.

 Hotel attractions abound the premises with dining and entertainment options to satisfy the tastes of everyone in your party.
 The aforementioned Duke’s Restaurant & Barefoot Bar is essential for dining, drinking, and/or socializing at least once per day, Chuck’s Steakhouse tempts the palates of hungry carnivores, and the 1930’s beach hut inspired Hula Grill is as lively as it sounds.
 While shopping is within steps of the front lobby on Kalakaua, some of our favorite shops are hosted within the Outrigger, including Malibu Shirts and the new Aesthetic Hawaii.